Syrux/MasterThesis/README.txt

 To run work with spark :

-	- Run "sbt package" command in spark folder
+	- Run "sbt package" command in spark folder (Otherwise SQL will not compile in intelliJ alone)

 		- If missing some memory to exec, use command :